 Practical MQTT with Steve

-MQTT is becoming the protocol of IOT.
+MQTT is becoming the default protocol of IOT.

 The best way of understanding MQTT is to use it, and to do that you need two things: